AdobeDocs/campaign-standard.en/help/channels/using/preparing-and-sending-an-in-app-message.md

 ---
 # Preparing and sending an In-App message{#preparing-and-sending-an-in-app-message}

->[!NOTE]
->
->In-App personalization relies on a linkage field which is typically a CRM ID and/or Mobile App Login ID.
-You are solely responsible for securing this linkage field when used in connection with Adobe Campaign.
-If you fail to keep your linkage field(s) secure, your personalized message may be vulnerable.
-Adobe will not be liable for damages arising out of unauthorized access or use of any profile data if you fail to follow secure linkage field composition, management, and protection practices.

 Three types of In-App message are available in Adobe Campaign:

 * **[!UICONTROL Target users based on their Campaign profile (inAppProfile)]**: This message type enables you to target Adobe Campaign profiles (CRM profiles) who have subscribed to your mobile application.
 This message type can be personalized with all available profile attributes in Adobe Campaign but requires a secure handshake between Mobile SDK and Campaign's In-App messaging service to ensure that messages with personal and sensitive information are used by authorized users only.